tiepdotme/redant-home/_posts/2018-09-17-mvp-software-development-options.md

 To compound the problem, the type of developer personality that will tell you they can build everything is probably exactly the type of developer you don’t want.
 They'll typically make the early decisions and chose shiny technology that is interesting to them but will mire you in technical debt for many years.

 You also need a well rounded team.
-You've probably heard from people that you just need these mythical "full stack" developers.
+You've probably heard from people that you just need these mythical "Full Stack" developers.
 They only exist in the parallel universe that recruiters live.
-Which I can totally understand and relate to- it must be really easy to place someone that can do anything.
+Which I can totally understand and relate to.
+It must be really easy to place someone that can do anything.
 How cool would that be?
 When we recruit people, if they use the term "full stack" they probably won't get an interview.
 It implies a lack of experience to know what you don't know.

 What you do need is a functional MVP that is commercial.
 To get to that point you're going to need quite a few things: